 The alumni coordinator connects the La Follette School alumni with current students.
 Our alumni are a great resource for job hunting and networking.
 A good opportunity for getting to know the alumni is the annual alumni event that LSSA sponsors.

-Community Service and Outreach Coordinators
+Community Service and Outreach Coordinator